shaigue/DNA_clustering/README.md

 * `model.py` - here you can find the definition of our auto-encoder network and the loss functions
 * `simple_generative_model.py` - implementation of the Simple Generative Model (SGM)
 * `train.py` - the training loop to train & evaluate the deep clustering model.
+* `deep_clustering_logs_1.json` - this is the logs from running the experiments, can be used for farther inspection of the results